sualeh/Introduction-to-SQL/Exercises.md

 # Exercises

-Complete the download, and setup steps below.
+Complete the download and setup steps below.
 Go through each exercise, and only look at the [solutions](Solutions.md) after you are done.

 --------